alexander-beaver/advanims1/docs/rn/get-started.md

 iOS is much more difficult to try to build for.
 You need a MacOS device and signatures.
 I do not know if RN has anything to help in the signing process since I am only using Android for debugging.
 I would avoid using iOS as a build target unless absolutely necessary.

 > Deploying to Google Play is also much easier than the App Store.
 I would highly recommend that people not even attempt to do App Store deployment.

+## Conclusion

+Now your development environment is set up and you can start planning your project